artcevvv/Simple-user-blog-with-Django/README.md

 Google Fonts Red Hat Mono link- https://fonts.google.com/specimen/Red+Hat+Mono Logic was made by Django.
 JS almost wasn't used(only tinymce ready JavaScript).
 U can change images in django admin panel in ur browser.
+Also, you need to create virtual enviroment using venv or virtualenv.
+U need to install django and django-tinymce(for text editor in admin panel)